Sign up to receive e-newsletters, discounts and promotions

 One suite with jetted tub.
 Be sure to see our Lionel model trains layout when you stay with us.
 We are located seven miles north of Jefferson City, on Route 54 at the Route OO exit.
 The Katy Trail is four miles; Lake of the Ozarks is 40 miles, there is a winery four miles away.
 We have a large parking area.

 An award-winning, Tuscan themed, all suite-style, AAA Three-Diamond hotel.
 Each guestroom features plush bedding; seating area with love seat; lounge chair; coffee table; 42-inch HDTV; desk; and a large bathroom.

 Guests may relax in the spacious breakfast room and enjoy a free, hot breakfast with scrambled eggs, sausage, hash browns, biscuits and gravy, and Belgian waffles.
 Also, fresh-made chocolate chip cookies are served Monday through Thursday afternoons.
 Complimentary USA Today available in the lobby.

 Located three miles from the Capitol, the Governor’s Mansion, the historic Missouri State Penitentiary, Lincoln University, and many government offices.
 Columbia Regional Airport is 25 miles.

-Canterbury Hill sits atop of a bluff with view of the State Capital and the Missouri River bottomlands from our large, terraced outdoor patio.
+Canterbury Hill sits atop a bluff with view of the Capitol and the Missouri River bottomlands from our large, terraced outdoor patio.